srivastava-aayush001407816/SwarmComputing/README.md

 dimensional value is pbest(pid).
 The best position-vector among the swarm so far is then stored in the vector i-th, and its d-th dimensional value is gbest(pgd).

-#Running Instructions
+# Running Instructions
--Clone the project
+- Clone the project
--Download Required JARS
+- Download Required JARS
--Put the jars in class path
+- Put the jars in class path
--Run the project
+- Run the project